Rheocles wrightae

 Rheocles wrightae, is a species of rainbowfish in the subfamily Bedotiinae, the Madagascar rainbowfishes.
-It is endemic to Madagascar where its occurs in the Manambola River, near Anosibe.
+It is endemic to Madagascar where it occurs in the Manambola River, near Anosibe.
 It is threatened by habitat loss.
 It was described by Melanie Stiassny in 1990 from a type locality given as "Sandrangato River, south of Moramanga".

 Etymology

 The specific name honours the American primatologist Patricia Wright.